jasonthorne/LinkedListDatabase/README.md

 # Linked List Database

 A database written in C, implemented as a linked list.
-Allowing users to retreive, add, delete, update and manipulate member accounts.
+Allowing users to create, retrieve, update and delete member accounts.

 Each member stores the following details in a member structure: